 A complete list of program information and application materials are available under 'Curriculum' and 'Admissions' links above.
 The "Dear Applicant" letter under 'Admissions' will get you started.

 The program offers five areas of emphasis which are listed below.
 To learn more, just click on the area of specialization.

-"The doctoral program in educational leadership and organizational development is an extremely rewarding experience particularly in light of the fact that the faculty and staff’s flexibility and knowledge allow me to focus my research in areas that hold great interest for me."
+"The doctoral program in educational leadership and organizational development was an extremely rewarding experience particularly in light of the fact that the faculty and staff’s flexibility and knowledge allowed me to focus my research in areas that hold great interest for me."